Great Diamond Partners LLC Has $353,000 Stock Holdings in Lam Research Co. (NASDAQ:LRCX)

-Great Diamond Partners LLC lowered its stake in Lam Research Co.
-(NASDAQ:LRCX – Get Rating) by 6.1% during the second quarter, according to the company in its most recent filing with the SEC.
-The fund owned 830 shares of the semiconductor company’s stock after selling 54 shares during the period.
-Great Diamond Partners LLC’s holdings in Lam Research were worth $353,000 as of its most recent filing with the SEC.
+Great Diamond Partners LLC decreased its stake in shares of Lam Research Co.
+(NASDAQ:LRCX – Get Rating) by 6.1% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 830 shares of the semiconductor company’s stock after selling 54 shares during the quarter.
+Great Diamond Partners LLC’s holdings in Lam Research were worth $353,000 at the end of the most recent quarter.

-Other large investors have also recently bought and sold shares of the company.
-Harbor Capital Advisors Inc. boosted its holdings in shares of Lam Research by 1.7% during the second quarter.
-Harbor Capital Advisors Inc. now owns 11,856 shares of the semiconductor company’s stock worth $5,052,000 after acquiring an additional 199 shares during the period.
-Nicholas Company Inc. acquired a new stake in Lam Research during the 2nd quarter worth approximately $29,534,000.
-Community Bank N.A. boosted its stake in Lam Research by 652.9% in the 2nd quarter.
-Community Bank N.A. now owns 640 shares of the semiconductor company’s stock valued at $273,000 after purchasing an additional 555 shares during the period.
-First Merchants Corp grew its holdings in Lam Research by 7.0% in the 2nd quarter.
-First Merchants Corp now owns 12,903 shares of the semiconductor company’s stock valued at $5,498,000 after buying an additional 846 shares in the last quarter.
-Finally, Marshall Financial Group LLC grew its holdings in Lam Research by 38.8% in the 2nd quarter.
-Marshall Financial Group LLC now owns 3,517 shares of the semiconductor company’s stock valued at $1,499,000 after buying an additional 984 shares in the last quarter.
-80.09% of the stock is owned by institutional investors.
+Several other large investors also recently made changes to their positions in the stock.
+Harbor Capital Advisors Inc. increased its holdings in Lam Research by 1.7% during the second quarter.
+Harbor Capital Advisors Inc. now owns 11,856 shares of the semiconductor company’s stock worth $5,052,000 after buying an additional 199 shares during the last quarter.
+Nicholas Company Inc. bought a new position in shares of Lam Research in the 2nd quarter valued at about $29,534,000.
+Community Bank N.A. grew its position in shares of Lam Research by 652.9% in the 2nd quarter.
+Community Bank N.A. now owns 640 shares of the semiconductor company’s stock valued at $273,000 after acquiring an additional 555 shares during the period.
+First Merchants Corp increased its stake in shares of Lam Research by 7.0% during the 2nd quarter.
+First Merchants Corp now owns 12,903 shares of the semiconductor company’s stock worth $5,498,000 after purchasing an additional 846 shares during the last quarter.
+Finally, Marshall Financial Group LLC raised its holdings in shares of Lam Research by 38.8% in the 2nd quarter.
+Marshall Financial Group LLC now owns 3,517 shares of the semiconductor company’s stock valued at $1,499,000 after purchasing an additional 984 shares during the period.
+Institutional investors and hedge funds own 80.09% of the company’s stock.

 Lam Research Increases Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, October 5th.
-Investors of record on Wednesday, September 14th were given a dividend of $1.725 per share.
-The ex-dividend date was Tuesday, September 13th.
-This represents a $6.90 dividend on an annualized basis and a yield of 1.84%.
-This is a positive change from Lam Research’s previous quarterly dividend of $1.50.
-Lam Research’s payout ratio is currently 21.07%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, October 5th.
+Stockholders of record on Wednesday, September 14th were issued a dividend of $1.725 per share.
+This represents a $6.90 dividend on an annualized basis and a dividend yield of 1.84%.
+The ex-dividend date of this dividend was Tuesday, September 13th.
+This is an increase from Lam Research’s previous quarterly dividend of $1.50.
+Lam Research’s dividend payout ratio is 21.07%.

 Lam Research Corporation designs, manufactures, markets, refurbishes, and services semiconductor processing equipment used in the fabrication of integrated circuits.
 The company offers ALTUS systems to deposit conformal films for tungsten metallization applications; SABRE electrochemical deposition products for copper interconnect transition that offers copper damascene manufacturing; SOLA ultraviolet thermal processing products for film treatments; and VECTOR plasma-enhanced CVD ALD products.